rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 actorSun.GetProperty().SetEdgeColor(ColorSunEdge)  #render edges as white
 ```

-Once more, check [this previous post](http://pyscience.wordpress.com/2014/09/03/ipython-notebook-vtk/) to see what the deal with mappers and actors is in vtk.
-What I should mention here is that apart from using the `GetProperty()` method to access the properties of the `actorSun` object and set its color to `ColorSun` (set under *Options*), we also do so to enable the visibility of that mesh's edges and set them to a color of `ColorSunEdge` as well.
+Once more, check [this previous post](http://pyscience.wordpress.com/2014/09/03/ipython-notebook-vtk/) to see what the deal with mappers and actors is in VTK.
+What I should mention here is that apart from using the `GetProperty()` method to access the properties of the `actorSun` object and set its color to `ColorSun` (set under *Options*), we also do so to enable the visibility of that mesh's edges and set them to a color of `ColorSunEdge`.
 This way we're visualizing the 'wireframe' of that object in order to see the individual mesh cells which come into play later.

 Finally as we've done in all posts dealing with VTK we create a new [`vtkRenderer`](http://www.vtk.org/doc/nightly/html/classvtkRenderer.html), add the `actorSun` object, set some camera properties, and use the `vtk_show` 'helper-function' to render the scene: